-(a) are not empirical -- though they may be triggered/awakened by experience (but you don't need to have your eyes open when reasoning about geometry!);

-(b) are not derivable from definitions using logic (i.e. they are not analytic, in Kant's sense -- and not necessarily made using modern logical/algebraic mechanisms, or starting from modern "foundations", discussed below, and listed in Sakharov (2003ff));

-(c) they are discoveries of facts that are non-contingent (necessarily true)

-[Analysing 'necessarily' here is non trivial.
+- (a) are not empirical -- though they may be triggered/awakened by experience (but you don't need to have your eyes open when reasoning about geometry!); - (b) are not derivable from definitions using logic (i.e. they are not analytic, in Kant's sense -- and not necessarily made using modern logical/algebraic mechanisms, or starting from modern "foundations", discussed below, and listed in Sakharov (2003ff)); - (c) they are discoveries of facts that are non-contingent (necessarily true) [Analysing 'necessarily' here is non trivial.
 It has nothing to do with possible world semantics.
-This was a main theme of my 1962 DPhil thesis.
+This was a main theme of my 1962 DPhil thesis.] - (d) These ancient discoveries are still in constant use by engineers, scientists and mathematicians all over the planet.